-- Build a network of college and university Women and Gender Studies programs and departments to research and discuss historical to contemporary women and gender studies issues.
+- Build and maintain a network of college and university programs and departments to research and discuss historical and contemporary feminist issues.

-- Establish an ongoing intercollegiate participating group of colleges and universities to plan and implement the Seneca Falls Dialogues biennial event.
+- Establish an ongoing planning group from the above networks to coordinate the Seneca Falls Dialogues biennial event.

 The First Seneca Falls Dialogues

 In October of 2008, the Seneca Falls Heritage Group, the Friends of the Women’s Rights National Historical Park, the National Women’s Hall of Fame, and the Greater Rochester Branch of the American Association of University Women, together with an alliance of western New York colleges and universities, collaborated to form the First Biennial Seneca Falls Dialogues (SFD) to celebrate the 160th anniversary of the first women’s rights convention held in Seneca Falls, New York, and the 60th anniversary of Eleanor Roosevelt’s Universal Declaration of Human Rights.